 Article 2.
 Collection of Personal and Real Estate Property

-Payment will be in the form of cash, checks, money orders, bank drafts, pre-authorized payment plans, and internet banking made payable to the Town of Freeport.
+Payment will be in the form of cash, checks, money orders, bank drafts, , and internet banking made payable to the Town of Freeport.
 Payment of taxes will be accepted at the Town of Freeport Town Office, on our website (www.freeportmaine.com) or via mail to:

 Town of Freeport

-30 Main St.
+30 Main Street

 Freeport, ME 04032